fit-r2lab/r2lab.inria.fr/markdown/tuto-020-shell-tools.md

 This ends up in the common repository `/var/lib/rhubarbe-images`, under a name that holds the hostname and saving time.
 You can also provide an extra name to `rsave` with the `-o` option.

 Images that may be of common interest usually needto be renamed; get in touch with the admins if you need to do this.

+### Saving Docker images

+If you want to save a Docker container that you may have modified from its base image, you can use the [baleine save](https://github.com/haysberg/baleine/wiki/Save-a-custom-container) command.

+    baleine save --node 1 --name mycustomimage:1.0

 </div>